State Transition Tables in Stateflow

 Use of chart-level functions (graphical, truth table, MATLAB, and Simulink)

-To access properties, in the Stateflow Editor, in the Modeling tab, click Table Properties.
+To open the State Transition Table properties dialog box, in the Modeling tab, click Table Properties.

-These properties are the same as those for charts that use MATLAB as the action language.
+The properties for state transition tables are the same as those for charts that use MATLAB as the action language.
 For a description of each property, see Specify Properties for Stateflow Charts.